sgoffe/delineate-tree-crowns/README.md

 - set file path l23 for images and labels folders to be stored

-other things to set — path to image with labels l88 and path to padded image with labels l119 will need to have matplotlib, imageio, numpy
+other things to set — path to image with labels l88 and path to padded image with labels l119

+note: will need to have installed matplotlib, imageio, numpy